oyanzhi/tp/docs/DeveloperGuide.md

 2. The user selects the option to delete the client by their index.
 3. FinHub asks for confirmation of the deletion.
 4. FinHub removes the client from the address book.
-5. FinHub displays a success message. <br>
+5. FinHub displays a success message.

     Use case ends.